 What to do if you're not feeling OK

 If you are not feeling well it is important you seek professional help and reassurance.
-Despite any feelings of hopelessness, there is help and effective treatments available.
+Despite any feelings of hopelessness, there is help and effective treatment available.

 - NHS: Dial 999 in an emergency or go to your nearest hospital A&E dept